intel-lab-lkp/linux/Documentation/accounting/psi.rst

 ==================

-Pressure information for each resource is exported through the respective file in /proc/pressure/ -- cpu, memory, and io.
+Pressure information for each resource is exported through the respective file in /proc/pressure/ -- cpu, memory, io and, when the kernel is built with CONFIG_IRQ_TIME_ACCOUNTING, irq.

 The format is as such::